marnagy/MastersProject/README.md

 ## Multithreading

-This attribute can be set via command line argument *--use-multithreading* and uses additional flags *--min-threads* and *--max-threads*.
+This attribute can be set via command line argument *--multi-threaded* and uses additional flags *--min-threads* and *--max-threads*.
 These are used as setting in dotnet's ThreadPool class that is internally used by GA.

 If you *don't* want to use multithreading, you can use flag *--single-threaded* for the algorithm to run in single-thread.
 This can be used in combination with flag *--seed* to reproduce results repeatedly.